BLOGMAS 2022 ~ DAY 26 ~ WINTER WONDERLAND, LIGHTS & PARADES

 Christmas is the most important holiday to me and not because Santa comes, though that is pretty important to the kiddos, but more importantly, it’s a caring spirit, a sharing feeling, an attitude that I try to practice all year long.
 I truly feel good about giving – whether it’s the Angel trees I select gifts for or the smile from the Salvation Army bell ringer as you put your money in their red bucket and wish them Merry Christmas.

 For 10 years I chaired an Angel Tree Program for FISH and I loved doing it!
 I prepared for it every year and I truly believe each year got better and better.
-The night before we distributed the gifts I would go shopping for the teenage girls.
+The night before we distributed the gifts I would go shopping for the teenage girls and boys that always seemed to fall through the cracks in the donations.
 We were ALWAYS lacking in gifts for the teen girls no matter what we tried to boost things up for them.
-So now when I choose the angels from the trees in the community I seek out the teenage girls specifically.
+So, now when I choose the angels from the trees in the community I seek out the teenage girls specifically.

 Christmas means lots and lots of memories of family, some no longer with us, but ALWAYS in my heart when I hang an ornament that reminds me of that person or a recipe that they always prepared like my dad’s, Oatnut Sourdough Herb Dressing or Gram’s Christmas box full of goodies picked out just for each one of us or…